st3llabr1/essays/Latimer_Draft/README.md

 >I am very respectfully
 >Yours
 >L.H.
 Latimer
->Marginalia: Tate-Write and thank you and say I will put it on and send cylinder to England.
+>Marginalia Tate-Write and thank you and say I will put it on and send cylinder to England.
 Give to Miller.
 E Ans June 19/88*

 >*Dear Latimer: